Verkland/Verkland/README.md

 - 👋 Hi, I’m @Verkland
-- 👀 I’m interested in climate change solutions
-- 💞️ I’m looking to collaborate on tech to improve the world
-- 📫 Hit me up on Twitter @john_verkland

 <!---
 Verkland/Verkland is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.